jakepruitt/hapi-seneca/README.md

-seneca-hapi
+hapi-seneca
 ===========

-A seneca plugin for working with the Hapi.js framework.
+A Hapi plugin for working with the seneca framework.

 Usage
 -----